 means the Card Network and Local Payment Network; any scheme governing the issue and use of Cards or Local Payment Methods, as may be approved and notified by us to you in writing from time to time;

 means all applicable rules, regulations, operating guidelines, policies, procedures, manuals, announcements, bulletins issued by the Networks or Local Payment Providers from time to time which relate to (amongst other things) Cards, Payments, Transactions, Local Payment Methods and the related processing of data including but not limited to:

-(b) such rules, regulations, operating guidelines, policies, procedures, manuals, announcements and bulletins issued by Mastercard International Incorporated, Maestro International Inc., and their subsidiaries and affiliates; and
+(a) such rules, regulations, operating guidelines, policies, procedures, manuals, announcements and bulletins issued by Visa Inc, Visa Worldwide Pte.
+Ltd., Mastercard International Incorporated, Maestro International Inc., American Express Australia Limited, or any other Card Network and any of their respective subsidiaries and affiliates;

 means the Office of Foreign Assets Control of the US Department of Treasury;